Search

 MoMo Productions/Getty Images

-Perhaps you've heard that life insurance is a financial tool for individuals who have a spouse or dependents who rely on them for income.
-If that's not you, then you may be wondering, "Do I need life insurance if I'm single?"
-Depending on your goals and needs, life insurance can be a valuable addition to your overall financial picture.
+Make no mistake: Life insurance is a valuable financial tool for individuals who have a spouse or dependents who rely on them for income.
+But even if you're single, life insurance can help strengthen your overall financial picture, depending on your goals and needs.
 While some single individuals do go without it, there are some compelling scenarios where having a life insurance contract can add to your financial security.

 The way life insurance works is that you pay a premium while you're alive.
-Then, upon your death, your spouse, dependents or other named beneficiaries receive the money from the insurance.
-Called a death benefit, the money is either distributed in installments or as a single payout.
-It can be used for end-of-life expenses, to replace your suddenly absent income or to pay down debts and other obligations.
+Then, upon your death, your spouse, dependents or other named beneficiaries receive money from the insurance.
+This death benefit is either distributed in installments or as a single payout.
+It can be used for end-of-life expenses, to replace your suddenly absent income, or to pay down debts and other obligations.

 Some life insurance products can be used during your lifetime as well.
 Options can allow for a buildup of cash value that you can withdraw, or add-on provisions called riders* may let you use the benefit for certain circumstances, such as paying for long-term care if you need it.